 While at WJW, Ms. Godbold has worked on numerous affordable housing developments across the Midwest, along with assisted living and independent seniors projects in the Chicago area.
 Her current research interests include the link between building and community health, as well as designing for individuals with mobility impairments.

 Elizabeth is a LEED AP with BD+C specialty, and has completed projects that have achieved LEED for Homes Certification and a LEED Silver project.
 She has also completed a number of projects that have achieved Enterprise Green Communities Certification.
-Ms. Godbold is also a member of Chicago Women in Architecture, and enjoys leading and participating in discussions on the role and importance of supporting women in the design and construction fields.

 In her free time, she enjoys spending time with her family, hiking and kayaking.